sagemath/trac_to_gh/Issue 9160.md

 * The package name was set in according with the Sage Developers Guide.
 Had this been done properly, it would be patch level 6, so the package was named singular-3.1.0.4.p6.

  == Why a blocker ? ==
 The incorrect time stamp has caused build failures on Solaris and could cause them on other platforms too.

+I'm not going to report this upstream, as its not a current version of Singular.
+It will need someone with more knowledge to update the version of Singular.

 Issue created by migration from https://trac.sagemath.org/ticket/9160